matter-labs/zksync-web-era-docs/docs/dev/troubleshooting/faq/known-issues.md

 ## My contract does not compile, due to an error with “cyclic dependencies”

-Unfortunately, some contracts have trouble to compile with our hardhat plugin.
+Unfortunately, some contracts have trouble compiling with our hardhat plugin.
 This is due to the contracts importing external dependencies.
 This happens to a small number of projects.
 We are currently working on resolving this issue.

 ## My transaction is not shown on the block explorer